geneseframework/complexity/what-is-cognitive-complexity.md

 >
 > The Cognitive Complexity is the time required by a human being to understand some code snippet.
 >
 Unfortunately, this definition is still ambiguous: who is this human being ?
 What means *"understand"* ?
-All these questions are important and should be clarified.
+All of these questions are important and should be clarified.
 I'll try to do it in a future article.
 For now, let's use the definition above.

 ## What is the purpose of the Cognitive Complexity ?

 The understandability of the code is probably the most important component of the maintainability of a software.
 It is hard and painful to modify or fix bugs in a code which is difficult to understand, especially if it's not you which wrote it.
 A non-understandable code is a dead code.

-The cost of the implementation of the code is only a part of its life-cycle cost of a software: its maintenance is frequently more expensive than its creation.
+The cost of the maintenance of a software is frequently higher than the cost of its implementation.
 That's why the cognitive complexity is a so important indicator: it is a good way to evaluate the difficulty to maintain the code, and therefore a good indicator of its future cost.

 ## How to measure the Cognitive Complexity ?